frankyeh/DSI-Studio-Website/doc/cli_reg.md

 # Registration

-> Use `--action=reg` to apply linear and/or nonlinear registration.
-This command line provides the same functions used at [R1: Linear Registration] and [R2" Nonlinear Registration] registration tools.
+> Use `--action=reg` to apply linear and nonlinear registration.
+This command provides the same core functions used by the R1 linear and R2 nonlinear registration tools.

-## Update
-**(2025/03/03)** The registration syntax has been revised.

 ---